wshw4ng/N41/README.md

 # Neighbors for One target (N41)

-We propose a novel approach termed "neighbors for one target (N41)," which improves anomaly detection accuracy for multivariate time-series data.
+This repository provides a novel approach termed "neighbors for one target (N41)," which improves anomaly detection accuracy for multivariate time-series data.
 N41 redefines both the output and input of any detection model by "single target feature" and "its neighboring features," respectively.
 Using a single target feature improves accuracy by allowing the model to focus solely on minimizing the training error (loss function) for that specific feature.
 In contrast, defining multiple features as outputs distributes the training error across them, potentially leading to less effective error reduction for some features.
 Incorporating neighboring features with patterns similar to the target feature further enhances accuracy by including relevant features.

 This repository includes:
-(1) N41.py: An anomaly detection model built on a stacked GRU with N41
+- `N41.py`: An anomaly detection model built on a stacked GRU with N41
-(2) evaluation.ipynb: A script for evaluating results of N41 based models
+- `evaluation.ipynb`: A script for evaluating results of N41 based models
-(3) similarity: A directory containing pairwise similarity values between features
+- `similarity`: A directory containing pairwise similarity values between features
-(4) evaluation: A directory containing functions for evaluations
+- `evaluation`: A directory containing functions for evaluations

 For evaluations, you should install the [eTaPR package](https://github.com/wshw4ng/eTaPR).